cioportfolio/python/docs/index.md

 ### Learn more about loops

 There is lots more to learn about loops.
-You can search online or look at [W3Schools](https://www.w3schools.com/python/python_while_loops.asp)
+You can search online or look at [W3Schools](https://www.w3schools.com/python/python_while_loops.asp).
+Look for some special key words that work with loops like `break`, `continue`, `else`.

 There are some more advanced kinds of loops to investigate.
 Make sure you can use basic `for` and `while` first.
 When you are ready have a look for list comprehension and recursion.
 For advanced Python users there are also iterators and generators.